Catholic Community on the Jersey Shore

 2. Have meals together.
 Make this a priority!
 It is where so much teaching and learning happens.

 3. Keep Sunday Mass vital!
 This is a very simple and family friendly explanation of the Mass.
+Make the whole day special!
+This is the day we dress better, realx, maybe go to a diner!
+Saturday Mass should be a last and rare resort.

-4. Pray to their Guardian Angels
+4. Pray with them to their Guardian Angels

 READING ALOUD- A family that reads together stays together.